DCrawley94/nc-teaching-resources/seminar_plans/sd_be/sql_bookshop/seminar_2/plan.md

 JOIN actors ON actors.actor_id = film_actors.actor_id;
 ```

-select all the actors that are not in any movies
+2. Select all the actors that are not in any movies

 ```sql
 SELECT actor_name